cp3402-students/project-team7/README.md

 # CP3402 Project - Team 7

 ## Overview
-This repo contains the theme code for our CP3402 Project.
-It will be made collaboratively through GitHub branches and version control, and then be used for our WordPress site.
+This repository contains the theme code for our CP3402 Project.
+It will be updated collaboratively through GitHub branches and version control, and then be used for our WordPress site for U3A online.

 ## Team Members
 Amber Hogarth